meyer-ballchasing/Loader/README.md

 ## What is it?

-Meyer.BallChasing.Loader is a command line utility that can help with organizing and uploading Rocket League replay files to BallChasing as well as pulling the stats from BallChasing.
+Meyer.BallChasing.Loader is a command line utility that can help with uploading, organizing, and generating stats for Rocket League games.
 Simply point the Loader at a folder containing replay files, along with your ballchasing api key, and it will do the rest.

 Here's what it offers:
 * Complex folder structures are mirrored in ballchasing as Groups within groups
 * Uploads are done Incremental, allowing for multiple executions to only push changes
-* Handles rate limits
+* Handles BallChasing API rate limits
 * Stats are pulled per replay, per sub-group, and per parent group

 Of course, no one template will serve all projects since your needs may be different.
 So I'll be adding more in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.